 Apple keeps coming out with updates to their interface, including features that are hidden, while some new features are not so hidden, being marketed in the latest software updates.

-But these emojis have not been added as part of iOS18, as it seems like it's been around for years, so don't worry if your iPhone isn't able to run the latest software.
+But these emojis have not been added as part of iOS18, but seem like they've been around for years, so don't worry if your iPhone isn't able to run the latest software.

 Advert